A light hearted ‘This is Your Life’ for 80th birthday celebrations with the family. Corrections by the man himself!

 The family survived the Northern Ireland experience, returning back to Shawbury in 1978, again hoping to settle down, but the RAF instead sent us to the other side of the country – Norfolk.

-Father was soon to retire from RAF, so set off with Cynthia and a wish list for a suitable house to settle in – old, walking distance to shops and schools, large garden, and a river.
+Father was soon to retire from RAF, so set off with Mum and a wish list for a suitable house to settle in – old, walking distance to shops and schools, large garden, and a river.
 Eventually they found just such a place; 58 Damgate St Wymondham in 1978.

 David and Cynthia then set about renovating, what had been a shop and weaver’s factory into a modern home and self-sufficient garden.
 A cellar was discovered, drained, stairway opened and tidied up, the garden was given the Somme treatment as hundreds of feet of drainage channels were dug by hand.
 And lots of fruit and veg was produced, before a holiday to France.